davidmoten/flatbuffers/README.md

 [![Travis CI](https://travis-ci.org/davidmoten/flatbuffers.svg)](https://travis-ci.org/davidmoten/flatbuffers)<br/>
 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.github.davidmoten/flatbuffers/badge.svg?style=flat)](https://maven-badges.herokuapp.com/maven-central/com.github.davidmoten/flatbuffers)<br/>

-Maven artifacts for use with flatbuffers.
+Maven artifacts for use with [flatbuffers](https://github.com/google/flatbuffers).

+Surprisingly the flatbuffers project team do not publish artifacts of any sort for flatbuffers.
+Users are expected to build from source.
+This project shortcuts these actions for you and allows you to do all using Maven artifacts.

 Status: *pre-alpha*